MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 # Windows Support

 App Center currently supports diagnostics for UWP, WPF and WinForms applications.
-This section details the new experience for UWP apps as part of the 2.5.0 SDK release.
+This section explains the new experience for UWP apps as part of the 2.5.0 SDK release.
 For more information on WPF and WinForms applications, refer to our [diagnostics features](~/diagnostics/features.md) and [WPF/WinForms SDK](~/sdk/crashes/wpf-winforms.md) pages.

 ## Universal Windows Platform

 App Center supports the full diagnostics feature set for both sideloaded and Windows Store UWP apps using the 2.5.0 SDK.
-To enable App Center’s diagnostics for your UWP app, make sure you have the App Center SDK integrated for your app.
-Learn more about the UWP SDK in [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md) and about the features supported in the [diagnostics features documentation](~/diagnostics/features.md).
+To enable App Center’s diagnostics for your UWP app, follow [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md) to integrate the App Center SDK.
+You can learn more about the complete feature set in the [diagnostics features documentation](~/diagnostics/features.md).

-There are some known limitations and missing features for UWP apps using earlier versions on the SDK.
+For UWP apps using older versions of the SDK, there are known limitations and missing features.
 You can learn more about these differences and the transition experience in the section below.

 ### UWP legacy experience

 Prior to the 2.5.0 SDK release, App Center worked with the Windows crash reporting service built into Windows devices to send and process crash logs.
-Because of this, there were some known limitations and missing features in App Center's crash reporting for UWP apps.
+Because of this, there were some limitations and missing features in App Center's crash reporting for UWP apps.

 *Limitations*